tomnaylor/ci-ms4-opera-rep/README.md

 The database has tables across 4 apps: works, profiles, user and donations.

+##### works
+This app has 6 models, they all stem from the **works.Work** which is a table of operatic works ie. Madame Butterfly.
+It contains the name of the work, a url slug, composer and the world premier.
+The next table, **works.Production** is a list of productions of the same work, ie. the 2022 production of Butterfly and the older 2006 version.
+Each production contains all the cast, crew and creatives as well as the unique url slug, a hero image, thumbnail image and more.
+The **works.Role** links to the cast, creatives and staff to give a person a role on the production.
+The people can be used in many productions and their roles will often change (stage name or lighting director etc.).**works.ProductionPhoto** and **works.ProductionVideo** both link to the production ID and can add as many photos and videos to a production as needed.

+##### profiles
+This app extends the user.User allauth made table.
+The **profiles.UserProfile** adds some extra details to the user account such as city and country used in donations. **profiles.UserComment** holds the reviews for the productions, **profiles.UserLike** keeps which user likes what production.

+##### donations
+The **donations.Donation** table keeps a record of all donations made via Stripe.
+Its updated when the payment is success (either via the user session or the webhook).

 #### Font family
 To provide a readable, reliable and fast font library, I have used the "Segoe UI" font that bootstrap comes build with.